4.7

 Image: Silive.com

-Whitehall Terminal’s waiting areas are available for visitors at all times.
+Whitehall Terminal’s waiting areas are always available for visitors.

 However, to adhere to federally mandated security protocols, St. George Ferry Terminal waiting rooms occasionally close between 1 am and 4.30 am.